jnlandu/base_ml_algo/README.md

 # base_ml_algo:

-Developing version of the implementation of basic machine learning algorithms taught/discussed in class, AIMS AMMI program (visit https://aimsammi.org/)
+Developing version of the implementation of basic machine learning algorithms taught/discussed in class at the AIMS AMMI program (visit https://aimsammi.org/)

 ### Short details